replicatedhq/chartsmith/chartsmith-app/knowledge.md

   - Use h-[calc(100vh-3.5rem)] for containers below nav bar (3.5rem is nav height)
   - Use h-full with overflow-auto on parent and py-8 on child for padding
   - Add min-h-0 to prevent flex children from expanding beyond parent
+  - For centered single-card layouts:
+    - Use max-w-3xl with mx-auto for consistent width
+    - Add px-4 for mobile padding
+    - Use border-dark-border/40 for subtle card borders
+    - Add pb-16 for bottom spacing
   - For mobile viewport height:
     - Set CSS variable --vh using window.innerHeight * 0.01
     - Update on window resize